EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 {"files": [{"name": "sequence.txt"}], "message": "File(s) saved"}
 ```

-When not successfull, check the error by displaying the response text, for example when the deposition is not found:
+When the request failed, check the error by displaying the response text, for example when the deposition is not found:
 ```python
 >>> print r
 <Response [404]>